kailash-manasarovar/statement/docs/index.md

 Could such staggering criminality have been normalized by the Spanish police and governments in Spain, and abroad, because so many people know about it, and you have to be a porn-addict to know about it, and so many men are completely lost in porn, from all walks of life, and every echelon of society?

+Is Dénia the only city in Spain where this is happening?
+Or is it everywhere?

 ## Why was I in Dénia?

 I love Dénia.